d-kmr/randomGraph/README.md

 (2,4,3,2)

-A directed graph with edges
+This means a directed graph with edges:

 0 -[10,3]-> 1